Latin American Idol: Second season

 When the 12 finalists were selected, the concerts' stage started.
 In the first and second concert 2 contestants with the fewest votes were eliminated, since the third show just one contestant was being eliminated, all this is because this stage should be made just in nice concerts.
 Incredibly the Argentinian contestants who had 4 representatives among the finalists were eliminated quickly: two in the first concert, one in the second and the last one in the third.
-In the semifinal there were Rosangela Abreu, Ricardo Caballero and Carlos Peña.
+In the semifinal there were Rosangela Abreu Crespo, Ricardo Caballero and Carlos Peña.
 In the final show, after a great musical show and the exceptional performance of the two finalists, it was revealed that Carlos Peña from Guatemala was the winner, it's important to mention that Peña was the only contestant who was about to be eliminated, because he was never in any bottom..
 This season was characterized by the intention of the production of the show to penetrate more in the Mexican market.